networkx/networkx/doc/developer/faq.rst

 To contribute to NetworkX, you will need three things:

   1. The source code
-  2. a development environment
+  2. A development environment
-  3. an idea of what you'd like to contribute
+  3. An idea of what you'd like to contribute

 Steps 1 & 2 are covered extensively in :ref:`Development Workflow <dev_workflow>`.
 There is no generic answer for step 3.
 There are many ways that NetworkX can